So the other day I was just minding my own business when I saw THIS picture in my Insta stories…

 Our Favorite Pantry Products

-I did a Facebook Live video tour of my pantry on Thursday (that is still available here if you missed it) and, as promised, here’s a list of some of our pantry favorites a few were asking about…
+I did a Facebook Live video tour of my pantry on Thursday (you can still view it above if you missed it) and, as promised, here’s a list of some of our pantry favorites a few were asking about…

 - Salad dressing bottle (with recipes printed on the bottle)